CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Experimental Validation

 \subsubsection{Implementation Details and Evaluation Metrics}

-We use the $\ell_2$ loss for $ \mathcal{L}_\mathrm{rec}(\thetabm)$ and $\mathcal{L}_\mathrm{est}(\thetabm, \varphibm)$ using the weighting parameter $\lambda = 1$.
-We use the Adam~\cite{Kingma.Ba2015} optimizer to minimize the loss and set the initial learning rate to $1 \times 10^{-5}$.
+We used the $\ell_2$ loss for $ \mathcal{L}_\mathrm{rec}(\thetabm)$ and $\mathcal{L}_\mathrm{est}(\thetabm, \varphibm)$ with the weighting parameter $\lambda = 1$.
+We used the Adam~\cite{Kingma.Ba2015} optimizer to minimize the loss and set the initial learning rate to $1 \times 10^{-5}$.
 We performed all our experiments on a machine equipped with 8 GeForce RTX 2080 GPUs.
-For quantitative evaluation, we use \emph{signal-to-noise ratio (SNR)}, measured in dB, and \emph{structural similarity index (SSIM)}, relative to the ground-truth.
-Since the ground-truth is not available for experimental data, we provide qualitative visual comparisons of different methods.
+For quantitative evaluation, we used \emph{signal-to-noise ratio (SNR)}, measured in dB, and \emph{structural similarity index (SSIM)}, relative to the ground-truth.
+Since the ground-truth was not available for experimental data, we provided qualitative visual comparisons of different methods.